AndreP04/Interest-Converter/README.md

 2. Double click on the application.
 3. When prompted to not run the application by Windows or your antivirus, choose "Run Anyway" or an equivalent option.
 4. A command-line interface will appear with the application already running.
-5. No additional steps or requirments are necessary.
+5. No additional steps or requirements are necessary.